-Chinese Black Bean Sauce Recipe
+Why I Love This Black Bean Sauce

-For those of you who know what Chinese black bean sauce is, you already know the wonders it does for your Asian-inspired dishes. Ā You’ll also be happy to know how incredibly quick and easy it is to make yourself (all of 15 minutes). Ā PLUS, it tastes even better than store-bought stuff AND you know exactly what’s in it…and what isn’t!
+For those of you who know what Chinese black bean sauce is, you already know the wonders it does for your Asian-inspired dishes.
+You’ll also be happy to know how incredibly quick and easy it is to make yourself (all of 15 minutes).
+As with all things homemade, this DIY black bean sauce tastes even better than store-bought stuff AND you know exactly what’s in it…and what isn’t.
+And with this incredible flavor-boosting condiment on hand, you now hold the secret to making some of the best Chinese food on the planet!

 What is Black Bean Sauce?